 I read a review stating that the staff here were not friendly, but I can’t confirm that.
+I’m always honest on this blog, so you can trust me.
 Yes, the place is extremely busy which doesn’t leave room for small talk.
 But you can’t expect to place your order right away, have a lovely chat, and immediately get your food all at the same time.
 This is not the kind of place you come to if you don’t stand behind its principles.

 I highly recommend their spinach wrap which has sun-dried tomatoes, hummus, cucumbers, and nuts.
 Such an upgrade from most wraps that you can find.
 They also have a pretty good chickpea burger.
 All at decent prices!
 And if you get takeaway it comes in eco-friendly packaging!
 What’s not to love?

 You can buy t-shirts, buttons, and other small things to make it clear where you stand on things that matter.
 If you’re an anarchist or feminist vegan in Madrid this place is a must!

 Calle Buenavista 42.
 Open Tuesday to Thursday 1:30 pm to 12 am, Friday and Saturday 1:30 pm to 1 am, Sunday 1:30 pm to 5 pm.

 Not far from La Oveja Negra is La Mala Mujer.
 It’s a very cozy feminist space that makes you feel like you’re in a friend’s living room.
 The food is simple and nothing out of the ordinary.
 But this place serves more as a center where feminists can connect and organize while having a quick bite.
 The burger was decent, and I loved that their teas are named after feminist icons.